BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit the Gili Islands for perfect weather and fewer crowds?
+When is the absolute best time to visit the Gili Islands, and what should I expect weather-wise?

-How do I get around the Gili Islands, and what should I know about island transport?
+How do I actually get around the Gili Islands, and what's the deal with no motorized vehicles?

-Are there any specific cultural customs or etiquette I should be aware of on the Gili Islands?
+Are there any local customs or etiquette I should be aware of to be respectful?

 Ready to Plan Your Trip?